scalameta/metals/docs/editors/overview.md

 ## Find references

-Navigate to symbol usages in project sources.
-References include implicits, `.apply`, desugared `.flatMap` from for comprehensions and other symbols that may not be explicitly written in source, making it possible to explore difficult-to-grep symbols.
+Find symbol references in project sources.
+References include implicits, inferred `.apply`, desugared `.flatMap` from for comprehensions and other symbols that may not be explicitly written in source, making it possible to discover usages of difficult-to-grep symbols.
 The Metals navigation index is low-overhead and should only require a few megabytes of memory even for large projects.

 ![Find references](https://user-images.githubusercontent.com/1408093/51089190-75fc8880-1769-11e9-819c-95262205e95c.png)